Urbana woman killed in single-car accident

 An autopsy has been scheduled for Tuesday, Northrup said.
 The death remains under investigation by Urbana police and the coroner’s office.

 Anyone with further information, photos or video of the incident is asked to call Urbana police at 217-384-2320.
-Callers may remain anonymous by calling Crime Stoppers at 217-373-TIPS.
+Those who wish to remain anonymous can contact Champaign County Crime Stoppers at 217-373-8477 or 373tips.com or via the free “P3 Tips” mobile app.